moshanATucsd/dx/docs/3-reference/pricing/index.md

 ### Tenzar DX Pricing

-DX offers a pay-as-you-go approach for pricing.
-With DX you pay only for your team's utilization and consumption of DX's services.
-DX pricing is similar to how you pay for utilities like water or electricity.
-You only pay for the services you consume, and once you stop using them, there are no additional costs or termination fees.
+DX offers pay-as-you-go pricing.
+With DX, you pay only for your team's utilization and consumption of DX services.
+DX pricing is similar to how you pay for utilities like water or electricity; you only pay for the resources you consume, and once you stop using them, there are no additional costs or termination fees.

 #### Pricing Architecture